rhyslwells/Data-Archive/content/pages/Data_Archive.md

 > Click on the [Hashtags](tags) to explore the topics by tags.
 # About

-The [[Data Archive]] is split into the following areas:
+The Data Archive is split into the following areas:

 > [!abstract]- Questions
-> The [[1_Overview/Questions]] page is the part of the Data Archive where I document questions which are relevant to me.
+> The [[Questions]] page is the part of the Data Archive where I document questions which are relevant to me.
 >

 > [!abstract]- Standardised
 > This folder is the knowledge-oriented part of the Data Archive; it follows the [[Zettelkasten]] method.
 Here, each note deals with one (and only one) concept or thought, and they are all linked together.
 Think of it as a personal Wikipedia that contains everything I know.
-Use the tagging system or [[1_Overview/Questions]] to help navigate these notes.
+Use the tagging system or [[Filtered Questions]] to help navigate these notes.
 >

 > [!abstract]- Tasks
 > This tracks which notes I am focusing and what I am currently trying to achieve.

-> [!abstract]- Overview
-> Here I track the direction and progress of combined Monthly review pages.